-Kansas vs UTEP College Basketball Game Preview
+Kansas Vs UTEP College Basketball Game Preview

 Why Kansas Will Win

-Kansas leads the Big 12 in rebels, with the defense advancing it massively over the past several weeks, and all of it paying off with a great run and a great performance, handing the only loss of the season to Baylor Is for
+Kansas leads the Big 12 in rebels, with the defense advancing it massively over the past several weeks, and all of it paying off with a great run and a great performance, giving Baylor their only loss of the season.
+Huh.

 The Jayhawks did not shoot well against the Bears and it did not matter – the defense made up for it.
 None of the three have been shooting well on this D lately – just eight of the last nine teams were able to hit more than 36% of the three from KU.

-It is a battle for UTEP to be close to 36% out of three, but even if it happens, this is not going to come to the fore.
+It is a battle for UTEP to be close to 36% out of three, but even if it does, it is not going to come to the fore.

 What is going to happen

 Will Kansas retain its interest after the season-defining win over Byers?
-This is the last game before a long layoff before the Big 12 tournament, and the team will do what they can to gain in it, dominate and get out early.
+This is the last game before a long layoff before the Big 12 tournament, and the team will do what they can to gain in it, dominate early, and get out.

-UTEP is just such a streak if not to focus on the jhawk, but he does not have the ability to move around, but he does not have the rebounding ability to keep or make from outside for mistakes or wrong shots.
+UTEP is just such a streak that if not focused on Jayhawk, he is good enough to rotate, but does not have the ability to prevent mistakes or maintain missed shots from the outside.

-Kansas will not be perfect, but it will get a big second half to keep it afloat and move forward.
+Kansas would not be perfect, but it would get a big second half run to keep it afloat and move on.

 Kansas vs UTEP prediction, line